anthony-ng/anthony-ng.github.io/README.md

 Read through the test specs in the `test/spec/view.spec.js` file to determine what features the view should have.
 Note that you may have to write additional tests once your view is feature-complete!

-## Releases
+### Releases

-### Release 0 : Working with Jasmine
+##### Release 0 : Working with Jasmine

-We've written a lot of tests for you in Jasmine, your job is to write the code to make these tests pass.
-Start your test server by running `open SpecRunner.html`.
+We've written a lot of tests for you in Jasmine.
+Your job is to write the code for the model and view to make these tests pass.

+Open `SpecRunner.html`, found in the `test` directory.
 You should see your first failing test.

-Write code in `javascripts/typed-objects-spec.js` to make this test pass.
-Then uncomment the next test (change the `xit` to `it`) and keep going.
+Write code in `javascripts/tree.js` to make this test pass.
+Then uncomment the next test (change the `xit` to `it`) and keep going until all the specs are passing.

 ### Release 1 : Prototype-Based Object-Oriented Javascript